Sex offender faces 25 years to life after latest conviction

 GUILDHALL, Vt.
 (AP) - A Vermont man who has been on the state’s sex offender registry for more than a decade now faces 25 years to life in prison after his latest conviction.

-Forty-five-year-old Gordon Noyes, of Canaan, was convicted Friday of felony aggravated sexual assault on a child and lewd and lascivious conduct with a child.
-The Caledonian Record reports that Noyes was put on the registry after a 2005 conviction involving a child.
-He also was convicted of abusing a child in 2007.
+Forty-five-year-old Gordon Noyes, of Canaan, was convicted Friday of felony aggravated sexual assault on a child for incidents from 2009 through 2013.
+He also was convicted of lewd lascivious conduct with a child for incidents from 2007 through 2013.
+The Caledonian Record reports that Noyes was put on the registry after a 2005 conviction also involving a child.

-Essex County State’s Attorney Vince Illuzzi said Noyes is the half-brother Wendell Noyes, who was charged with murder in the 2011 death of his 11-year-old stepdaughter in New Hampshire.
+Essex County State’s Attorney Vince Illuzzi said Noyes is the half-brother of Wendell Noyes, who was charged with murder in the 2011 death of his 11-year-old stepdaughter in New Hampshire.
 A judge dismissed the charge in 2017 after finding him incompetent to stand trial.

 Information from: The Caledonian-Record, http://www.caledonianrecord.com